zopefoundation/zope.deprecation/docs/api.rst

    >>> with warnings.catch_warnings(record=True) as log:
    ...     del warnings.filters[:]
-   ...     from zope.deprecation.fixture import demo3
+   ...     from zope.deprecation.doctest_ex import demo3
    >>> print log[0].message
    demo3: demo3 is no more.